FAQs

 USDVA – United States Department of Veterans Affairs

-The Maryland Department of Veterans & Military Families is a Maryland State Government Agency, we collaborate with, but do not have governance over the United States Department of Veterans Affairs (USDVA), the USDVA Healthcare Administration, USDVA Benefits Administration or USDVA Cemetery Administration
+The Maryland Department of Veterans & Military Families is a Maryland State Government Agency, we collaborate with, but do not have governance over the United States Department of Veterans Affairs (USDVA), the USDVA Healthcare Administration, USDVA Benefits Administration or USDVA Cemetery Administration.

-I have questions about USDVA benefits and military discharge records:
+I have questions about USDVA benefits and military discharge records

 DVMF Veterans Benefit Specialists (VBS) are located statewide to provide benefits information and assistance to veterans and family members.
 For best results, DVMF encourages veterans and family members seeking information or assistance to work with an accredited DVMF VBS.
 Visit the service program or call 800-446-4926 ext.
 6450 for information on benefits and service office locations.

 Since October 1979, DVMF has been a repository for military separation discharge documents (DD 214).
 The Department receives only documents for Maryland residents who, at the time of discharge, elected to have a copy sent to DVMF.
 Contact the Service Program at 800-446-4926 or 410-230-4444 x 6450 to request copies.
-If a copy is not available, records can be requested by visiting The National Archives or by submitting Standard Form (SF 180) to:
+If a copy is not available, records can be requested by visiting The National Archives or by submitting Standard Form (SF 180) - PDF to:

 National Personnel Records Center